 A great night was had by all at the Canterbury Festival's Ceilidh.
 Who knew how much fun and exercise it will be.... apart from our Scottish contingent's solo memeber John, who strutted his stuff in full and traditional Scottish attire.
 We'll be back next year for sure.

-The traditional dinner at ASK in Canterbury, including the traditional rousing speech by the Chairman (it’s a tradition now!) followed by drinks in the Blind Dog, which is our tradition by the way.
-This is a traditional Sandwich event in case you hadn’t guessed!
+The traditional dinner at ASK in Canterbury, including the traditional rousing speech by the Chairman (its a tradition now!) followed by drinks in the Blind Dog, which is our tradition by the way.
+This is a traditional Sandwich event in case you hadn't guessed!

 Hello all,